mseravalli/gcp-scripts/sap/README.md

 Hana will be setup using the standard scripts and templates provided by GCP.

 ## Prerequisites
-In orer to be able to run the scripts present in this repository it is necessary to have Google Cloud SDK installed on the developers' workstation.
+In order to be able to run the scripts present in this repository it is necessary to have Google Cloud SDK installed on the developers' workstation.

 ### Service Accounts
 In a Shared VPC environment the service account that will run the Deployment Manager (by default `{project_number}@cloudservices.gserviceaccount.com`), needs to have `Compute Admin` in the service project and `Compute Network Admin` on in the host project.